 Agile methodology became so popular nowadays, that it is not only applied among software development teams, but as well used by people in their daily life.

 The main idea of agile methodology is to make all the participants of the team work together, deciding and prioritizing tasks from backlog and performing a certain amount of tasks in a certain period of time.
 An iteration with tasks is called a SPRINT.
 Usually sprint iterations vary from 2 to 4 weeks.
 After full testing the piece of the software considers to be functioning.

-How agile is applied on practice in a software development team?
+How agile is applied in a software development team?
 How is it applied at Code Inspiration?

 The main advantage of agile methodology and scrum in particular, is the fact, that the initial structure of a traditional company defines structure, which is aimed at dividing positions on the leading and non-leading.
 In a software development team operating according to the agile methodology, every participant is unique and each team participant is important.

 Because to complete the iteration of the software planned according to all customer requirements, all the team should work like one single “organism”.